Bill Swerski's Superfans: Background

-Smigel and Odenkirk eventually joined the writing staff of Saturday Night Live (SNL), but did not write the sketch until the 1988 writers' strike, when they returned to Chicago to stage the improvisational Happy Happy Good Show, as "Chicago Superfans".
+Smigel and Odenkirk eventually joined the writing staff of Saturday Night Live (SNL) but did not write the sketch until the 1988 writers' strike, when they returned to Chicago to stage the improvisational Happy Happy Good Show, as "Chicago Superfans".
 At that time, played by Smigel, Odenkirk and Dave Reynolds (with an occasional appearance by Conan O'Brien as one of the fan's sons), they were simply sitting on lawn chairs and drinking beer, but making the wild imaginative leaps by which they could assume the Bears would handily win another Super Bowl.
 The sketch drew considerable laughter, but when it came time to stage the show in Los Angeles, Smigel cut it, believing audiences there would not understand it.
 "I'd never thought of it as something that could work on national television," he said, "because it just felt so regional."

 In January 1991, Chicago native Joe Mantegna hosted SNL.
 Odenkirk suggested to Smigel that they pitch the premise to him.
-Mantegna liked it, and the writers finally came up with a setting, parodying The Sports Writers on TV, a long-running Chicago-area radio show that had been adapted for television by local UHF channel WFLD-TV in 1985, featuring three veteran local sportswriters, including Bill Gleason, known for his thick Chicago accent, and Rick Telander, a relative newcomer, sitting around a table and discussing Chicago sports.
+Mantegna liked it, and the writers finally came up with a setting, parodying The Sports Writers on TV, a long-running Chicago-area radio show that had been adapted for television by local UHF station WFLD-TV in 1985, featuring three veteran local sportswriters, including Bill Gleason, known for his thick Chicago accent, and Rick Telander, a relative newcomer, sitting around a table and discussing Chicago sports.
 Odenkirk imagined what the show would be like if its panelists were average fans rather than sportswriters.
 "The key was that table", said Sports Writers producer John Roach.
 "Men gathered at a table talking about the shit in an unscripted way that lets you eavesdrop on it."
 The name "Bill Swerski" was a play on the name of Chuck Swirsky, a Chicago sportscaster.